slivermeteor/MyEasyHook/README.md

 But I find it can't work correctly when I use this function to install a remote hook.At the meantime, I use the Windbg to debug the function to find the possible bug.So I commit a new issuse in the https://github.com/EasyHook/EasyHook/issues.
 For more information about what I find, pleast go to https://github.com/EasyHook/EasyHook/issues/159.

+##Future
+I have complete the Remote Hook function.At the next time, I will start to learn the Local Hook function.